 Families are busy.
 Some can't afford access to play or nutritional education.
 Others still just don't know they have options available.
 But, Philadelphia is full of avenues for every family to make healthy choices for their kids when it comes to active play.

 Philly Play connects families to those choices.
 Here's how:

-Philly Play Summer Camp
+Philly Play Summer Camps

+While we currently don't offer any specialized programming for children with disabilities, we want to encourage all kids to be active where they can.
 If you are the parent of a child with a disability and require accommodations to participate in Philly Play, let us know!
 We will do our best to help.

 Pop Up Play Events